Shōnandai Station: History

-Shōnandai Station was opened on November 7, 1966 as a station on the Odakyū Enoshima Line.
-The station was greatly expanded in 1999 with the addition of the Sagami Railway Izumino Line on March 10, and the Yokohama Subway Blue Line on August 29.
+Shōnandai Station was opened on 7 November 1966 as a station on the Odakyū Enoshima Line.
+The station was greatly expanded in 1999 with the addition of the Sagami Railway Izumino Line on 10 March, and the Yokohama Subway Blue Line on 29 August.

+Through services to and from the Tokyu Toyoko Line courtesy of the Shin-yokohama Line began operation on 18 March 2023.
+Effective this date, through services originating from this station continue past Hiyoshi on the Tokyu Shin-yokohama Line towards Wakoshi on the Fukutoshin Line.